GP given three life sentences for 90 sex offences against female patients

 He would not always wear gloves and left one patient entirely naked on an examination table, jurors heard.

-Shah attempted to justify an examination in medical notes by suggesting it was “requested”, the court was told.
+He flouted NHS guidelines on giving healthy women aged under 25 smear tests, and routine breast examinations on women under 50, which were said to cause more harm than good.

-He flouted NHS guidelines on giving healthy women aged under 25 smear tests, and routine breast examinations on women under 50, which were said to cause more harm than good, prosecutor Kate Bex QC told jurors.
+Speaking outside court, Alison Millar, of Leigh Day, who represents one of the victims, said the sentence reflected “the enormity and gravity of his crimes”.

-He also breached guidelines on the use of chaperones during intimate examinations.
+On the effect on her client, the lawyer said: “It’s had a huge impact on her.
+It’s affected her ability to trust male health professionals.”

 Paul Goddard, of the Crown Prosecution Service, said: “Manish Shah was a trusted family doctor, but he took advantage of that trust to abuse his female patients and then falsified their medical notes to try to justify intimate medical examinations that should not have taken place.